farzana94/FAQ_Semantic_Search_Engine/README.md

   7. Access the Web Interface:
         Open your browser and navigate to http://127.0.0.1:8000.

-How to Use
+How to Use:

   1. Navigate to the search page and enter a query in the search bar.

   2. View retrieved documents ranked by semantic similarity.

   3. Evaluate search quality using metrics like MRR and NDCG.

   8. Evaluation: